ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 ##  Task 3: Configure the witness for the Windows Server Failover Cluster

-1. RDP to the Bastion host server using the username **opc** and password, from the Bastion host open the Remote Desktop and connect to the witness server using the private IP Address.
+1. RDP to the Bastion host server using the username **opc** and password.
+From the Bastion host, open the Remote Desktop and connect to the witness server using the private IP Address.

 2. Create a folder name as a witness and share the folder for read and write, and then click on Share folder